cobwebos/docs/articles/storage/common/storage-private-endpoints.md

 ---
-title: 将专用终结点用于 Azure 存储 |Microsoft Docs
+title: Using Private Endpoints with Azure Storage | Microsoft Docs
-description: 用于从虚拟网络安全访问存储帐户的专用终结点的概述。
+description: Overview of private endpoints for secure access to storage accounts from virtual networks.
 services: storage
 author: santoshc
 ms.service: storage